dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 ```

 Following the general rule that declarations in the base module are replaced by more specific declarations of the same kind in the refining module,
-a `const` declaration in the refining module must replace a `const` declaration in the base (with the same type).
+a `const` declaration in the refining module must replace a `const` declaration in the base module (with the same type).

 ## **Error: the type of a const declaration (_name_) in a refining class (_class_) must be syntactically the same as for the const being refined** {#ref_no_changed_const_type}